Editor tabs

 You can also pin and unpin tabs by dragging and dropping them over other pinned or unpinned tabs.

 If you tend to open a lot of tabs, you can keep all your pinned tabs in one row.
-To do so, select Show pinned tabs in a separate row on the Editor | General | Editor Tabs page of settings Ctrl+Alt+S.
+To do so, select Show pinned tabs in a separate row on the Editor | General | Editor Tabs settings page Ctrl+Alt+S.

 When some tabs are pinned, you can leave only them and close all unpinned tabs — right-click any editor tab and choose Close All but Pinned from the context menu.

 By default, all pinned tabs are automatically moved to the left side of the tab bar, and unpinned tabs go after them.
-If you want to arrange pinned and unpinned tabs in a mixed order, clear the Keep pinned tabs on the left checkbox on the Advanced page of settings Ctrl+Alt+S.
+If you want to arrange pinned and unpinned tabs in a mixed order, clear the Keep pinned tabs on the left checkbox on the Advanced settings page Ctrl+Alt+S.

 Split editor into multiple tab groups or windows